-- Students will use the Appendix: Weekly Schedule for Online Cases to view the weekly schedule for Aquifer and AAP Breastfeeding Curriculum. - General login information for Aquifer is located on the Canvas M.D.
-Clerkships AY2024-2025 site.
+- Students will use the Appendix: Weekly Schedule for Online Cases to view the weekly schedule for Aquifer and AAP Breastfeeding Curriculum. - "Aquifer First-Time User Guide" document is located on the Canvas M.D.
+Clerkships AY2025-2026 homepage.
+Submission - Document as an Educational Activity in ETS by selecting "[PEDS] Aquifer Pediatrics 31 cases" in the drop-down menu.